synthience/synthetic_recall/synthians_memory_core/docs/core/DEBUGGING_ASSEMBLY.md

 While this specific test now passes reliably, the initial `OMP: Error #15` crash indicates an underlying OpenMP runtime conflict in the environment.
 This conflict **must still be properly resolved** (e.g., using Conda, or carefully managing pip installs with `intel-openmp`) to ensure the overall stability and numerical correctness of the application, especially for operations involving NumPy and FAISS in other tests or the main application code.
 Failure to do so may lead to unpredictable hangs, crashes, or silent errors in other parts of the system.

 ---

-This documentation captures the iterative debugging journey and the specific fixes applied.
-Congratulations again on squashing those bugs!